Alex2BM/Campaign-Media-Planner/README.md

 View Results: The application will display the maximum budget for the specific ad or an error message if the calculation fails.

-Troubleshooting
-Here are some common issues and solutions:

-Application Does Not Start:

-Ensure that all required dependencies are installed.
-Check for build errors in Visual Studio.
-Make sure the correct SDK version is installed.
-Validation Errors:

-Verify that all input fields are filled correctly.
-Ensure that percentages are entered as decimal values (e.g., 0.1 for 10%).
-Port Conflicts:

-If the default port is in use, change the port number in the launchSettings.json file under the Properties folder.